How to choose the Colombian cities you want to visit?

 Barranquilla is also the hometown of many showbiz personalities, such as singer Shakira, Hollywood actress Sofía Vergara, 2014 Miss Universe Paulina Vega, soccer player Teofilo Gutierrez, and late writer and journalist Álvaro Cepeda.

-The important port of Barranquilla is one of the largest in Colombia, and for this, the city is also known as the country’s ‘Golden Gate.’
+Barranquilla’s important port is one of the largest in Colombia, and for this reason, the city is also known as the country’s ‘Golden Gate.’

 Calle 72 and other areas of the city offer bars and places to party all night long.
 La Troja salsa bar and disco stand out in the south of the city.
 There, you can see the style of dance of people in Barranquilla, which is different from salsa dance in Cali.

 El Malecón is another place where you can walk, ride a bike, eat, drink, have fun with your family or friends, and buy handicrafts.
-This is a walk along with one of the banks of the Magdalena River, where you can also enjoy beautiful views of the river before it ends in a place known as Bocas de Ceniza.
+It is a walk along one of the banks of the Magdalena River, where you can also enjoy beautiful views of the river before it ends in Bocas de Ceniza.

 How many days

-Since Barranquilla is not a highly touristic place, 2 or 3 days are enough to enjoy the city.
+Since Barranquilla is not a high tourist place, 2 or 3 days are enough to enjoy the city.

 19# Santa Marta, the gate to the Sierra Nevada